KasparEtter/ef1p/pages/email/email.md

   Every SPF record has to start with `v=spf1`.
 - [**Includes**](https://datatracker.ietf.org/doc/html/rfc7208#section-5.2):
   An SPF record can `include` the IP addresses of another SPF record.
-  Search for the appropriate record from your email service provider.
+  Search for the appropriate record from your mailbox provider.
   For example, put `include:_spf.google.com` ([source](https://support.google.com/a/answer/33786))
   into your SPF record if you use [Google Workspace](https://workspace.google.com/products/gmail/).
-  Since mailing list providers such as [Mailchimp](https://mailchimp.com/) use an address of their own in the `MAIL` `FROM` command so that they can handle [bounce messages](#bounce-messages) for you, you don't need to add the addresses of their servers to your SPF record.
+  Since mailing list providers, such as [Mailchimp](https://mailchimp.com/), use an address of their own in the `MAIL` `FROM` command so that they can handle [bounce messages](#bounce-messages) for you, you don't need to add the addresses of their servers to your SPF record.